 How will I determine if I’m performing the controlled act of psychotherapy?

-Based on the RHPA definition above, there are five components in the controlled act and all must be met for you to be performing the controlled act:
+Based on the RHPA definition, there are five elements in the controlled act.
+All five elements must be met for you to be performing the controlled act:

 1. You are treating a client